mfreeze77/DJT/Tmanch.md

 ## **Outline for the Report:**
 ### **Title:**
-**Assessing the Likelihood of [Politician’s Name] as a "Manchurian Candidate": A Forensic Analysis of Foreign Influence and Hidden Agendas**
+**Assessing the Likelihood of Donald J. Trump as a "Manchurian Candidate": A Forensic Analysis of Foreign Influence and Hidden Agendas**

 ---